 You likely already have a Facebook, Twitter, or Instagram, so use those existing platforms and followers to get your post out there!

-Using LinkedIn is another great way to promote your blog to like-minded individuals.
-The network that you have on there is likely tied to your industry and will be interested in what you have to say.
+Using LinkedIn is another excellent way to promote your blog to like-minded individuals.
+The network that you have on there is likely tied to your industry and interested in what you have to say.